SOCCOAST Frequently Asked Questions

 Be the spouse or immediate family member of an active, retired or reserve member of the United States Coast Guard.

-- Be admitted into one of the five eligible Core or Auxiliary Degree Programs listed below, regardless of concentration selected.
+- Be admitted into one of the five eligible Core or Auxiliary Degree Programs listed below, under any concentration except International Business Management for the BBA or Entrepreneurial/Small Business Management for the BBA.

 Eligible SOCCOAST Degree Network System Academic Programs